eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussion-topics/a-privacy-risks-and-mitigations.md

-This chapter describes in detail how the attestation formats currently specified for use in the EUDI Wallet ecosystem could be misused for tracking the User’s behaviour.
+This chapter describes in detail how the attestation formats currently specified for use in the EUDI Wallet ecosystem could be misused for tracking the User's behaviour.

-The attestation formats required to be supported in the ARF are specified in ISO/IEC 18013-5 \[ISO18013-5\] and “SD-JWT-based Verifiable Credentials (SD-JWT VC)” \[SD-JWT VC\].
+The attestation formats required to be supported in the ARF are specified in ISO/IEC 18013-5 \[ISO18013-5\] and "SD-JWT-based Verifiable Credentials (SD-JWT VC)" \[SD-JWT VC\].
 Both of these formats enable selective disclosure of attributes by making use of so-called salted-attribute hashes.
 For more information on this technique, see
 \[ETSI 119476\].
 In a nutshell, the idea is that an Attestation Provider